 - 1 cup powdered sugar

-- Combine all the dough ingredients in bread machine.
+- Add the dough ingredients to a bread machine in the order given.
 Set the machine for the dough setting and let it run.

 To Make The Filling